1769 conclave: Beginning of the conclave

 The arrival of Spanish cardinals Solis and de la Cerda on 27 April strengthened the anti-Jesuit party.
 They also violated the law of the conclave by establishing regular correspondence with Spanish ambassador Azpuru.
 The Spaniards had fewer scruples than Bernis and, supported by Cardinal Malvezzi, took the matter into their own hands.
 They paid attention to the only friar in the Sacred College, Cardinal Lorenzo Ganganelli, O.F.M.Conv.
 The attitude of Ganganelli towards the Jesuits was a great mystery – he had been educated by the Jesuits and it was said that he received the red hat at the instance of Father Lorenzo Ricci, general of the Society of Jesus, but during the pontificate of Clement XIII he did not engage himself in the defence of the Order.
 Cardinal Solis began by sounding him out as to his willingness to give the promise required by the Bourbon princes as an indispensable condition for election.
 Ganganelli answered that "he recognized in the sovereign pontiff the right to extinguish, with good conscience, the Society of Jesus, provided he observed the canon law; and that it was desirable that the pope should do everything in his power to satisfy the wishes of the Crowns".
 It is not certain whether it was a written or only an oral promise, but this declaration fully satisfied the ambassadors.

-In the same time Zelanti, also began to incline to give their support to Ganganelli, looking upon him as indifferent or even favourable to the Jesuits.
-It seems that the attitude of Zelanti was decided by the secret negotiations between their leaders Alessandro and Gian Francesco Albani and the Spanish cardinals.
+In the same time, the zelanti, also began to incline to give their support to Ganganelli, looking upon him as indifferent or even favourable to the Jesuits.
+It seems that the attitude of the zelanti was decided by the secret negotiations between their leaders Alessandro and Gian Francesco Albani and the Spanish cardinals.
 Cardinal de Bernis, the nominal leader of the court faction, probably did not play any role in the appointment of Ganganelli and only followed the instructions of Marquis d'Aubeterre when all had been already known.

-Election of Clement XIV
+Election of Pope Clement XIV

-In the final ballot on 19 May 1769 Cardinal Lorenzo Ganganelli was elected to the papacy receiving all votes except of his own, which he gave to Carlo Rezzonico, nephew of Clement XIII and one of the leaders of Zelanti.
+In the final ballot on 19 May 1769, Cardinal Lorenzo Ganganelli was elected to the papacy, receiving all votes except of his own, which he gave to Carlo Rezzonico, nephew of Clement XIII and one of the leaders of the zelanti.
 He took the name of Clement XIV, in honour of Clement XIII, who had elevated him to the cardinalate.